Skip to content

 SaaS Risk HIGH MEDIUM LOW

-[!WARNING] AGPL-3.0 License Implication: If Pebble Orchestrator is offered as a SaaS to external customers, the entire connected codebase (including our custom API bridge) may be subject to source code disclosure requirements.
+[!WARNING] AGPL-3.0 License Implication: If Pebble Orchestrator (Pebble IQ) is offered as a SaaS to external customers, the entire connected codebase (including our custom API bridge) may be subject to source code disclosure requirements.

 AGPL-3.0 License: SaaS Implications